The Key Man

 Identify the key system

-Year, make, model, and VIN tell me the chip type, the immobilizer, and whether it's cut-to-code or decode.
+Year, make, model, and VIN tell me the chip family, the right cut method, and the immobilizer type — looked up before I arrive at the ramp or driveway.

 03